 Internship opportunities are posted on eXplorenet and in the Career Services office.

 For most students, the summer is a popular time to secure a job.
 Usually one that pays fairly well so you have expense money for the school year (or at least the Fall semester).
 Or helps you get that killer tan at “the shore”.
 Or it may be the only time your schedule will allow for working.

-Let Career and Employment Services help you get a summer job that provides experience related to your major and/or career interests.
+Let Career Services help you get a summer job that provides experience related to your major and/or career interests.
 You may even be able to continue working part-time during the academic year (class load permitting) and possibly receive academic credit.
 Don’t forget to check eXplorenet for opportunities.
 Make an appointment with a counselor, today.

 “There is nothing like undergraduate research and the validation it offers the students who participate.”
 Dr. Thomas Keagy, Dean of La Salle’s School of Arts and Sciences.

 The undergraduate research program is open to all majors in Arts and Sciences, Business, and Nursing and Health Sciences who have at least a 3.0 grade point average.
 For more information visit the Undergraduate Research website or contact Dr. Judith Musser.